 What is meant by permanent homes?

 Birds can live a very long time.
 Some as many as 100 years or more.
 When a caregiver takes in a bird from the Haven, they are agreeing to keep that bird and care for it in the best possible way for as long as they possibly can.
 Anyone adopting a bird through Wings of Love Bird Haven, Inc. agrees to not sell or otherwise re-home any adopted bird during the first three years of the adoption.
-If for any reason you are not able to continue caring for the bird during this first three years you are REQUIRED to relinquish the bird back to Wings of Love Bird Haven, Inc. After the three years is up, the Haven no longer can mandate this, however we ask that if at any time you are not able to continue caring for the bird, you consider returning the bird back to Wings of Love Bird Haven to be placed in another kind and caring home.
+If for any reason they are not able to continue caring for the bird during this first three years they are REQUIRED to relinquish the bird back to Wings of Love Bird Haven, Inc. After the three years is up, the Haven no longer can mandate this, however we ask that if at any time they are not able to continue caring for the bird, you consider returning the bird back to Wings of Love Bird Haven to be placed in another kind and caring home.
 We go the "extra mile" to be sure the home we choose to place a bird in is the best possible placement for that bird.

 Can relinquishing owner choose the new caregiver?

 Surrendering owners give up all rights and claims to the birds.
 However, surrendering owners may make certain reasonable suggestions regarding the birds upon the release such as: suggesting an individual caretaker, specifying a reasonable adoption procedure, requesting that certain birds be kept together, etc. We do what we can to honor these requests, however all decisions made will be in the best interest of the birds.